Dr Aseem Malhotra

 I was also concerned that much of what we do in healthcare brings no benefit to the patient.
 Unnecessary operations and overmedication driven by commercial influence and a lack of transparency within the system starting at the level of medical publication leads to misinformed doctors and misled patients.
 Most recently I helped coordinate a joint campaign between the Academy of Medical Royal Colleges and the British Medical Journal by publishing a paper to act as a blue print for a revolution in healthcare.
 The co-authors included the chair of the Academy, Professor Dame Sue Bailey and the current chair of the General Medical Council, Professor Terence Stephenson.

 I have just completed making a documentary film to be released next summer to cut through the epidemic of misinformation and to reveal the true secrets of longevity.
 The aim of the film is not just to guide individuals but also doctors and policy makers in efforts to curb the increasing burden of chronic disease globally.
-You can read more about it and my work by visiting my website.

 Work hard, strive to be successful, but never neglect your health.
 If there’s one thing I’ve learnt in over 14 years since graduation it’s that lifestyle changes can have a greater impact on your health, happiness and quality of life than any pill will ever have.
 Always keep an open mind and develop a healthy scepicism about what you read especially when it comes to medical science which is constantly evolving.
 As one of the fathers of evidence based medicine David Sackett once said,